 While your cover letter should be packed with useful and interesting information, it should also be short and to the point.
 As a rule, a cover letter should only be one page long, unless your prospective employer has stated otherwise.

 In order to keep your letter brief but powerful, read through each paragraph individually and make sure every sentence tells the reader something important.
 Any superfluous sentences or paragraphs should be removed, as they will only distract the hiring team from what’s important.

 5. End with a strong conclusion

 The final paragraph is just as important as the opening paragraph, as these are what stick in the minds of the person reading your letter.
 You should reiterate what you said in the opening paragraph while incorporating elements of points you raised in the body of your letter as well.

 In your conclusion, it is important to demonstrate that you understand what the organization needs and show them that you are the person who can offer it.
 Be clear but not generic and enthusiastic but not overly flattering – in short, make yourself memorable without going overboard.

 In addition to each of these components, there are some simple stylistic elements to remember.
 First off, never send a cover letter in Word form – instead always convert it to a PDF.
+You could even think about using a cover letter template to really make your letter stand out.
 Second, for the convenience of the reader, it is a good idea to combine your CV, cover letter and any other application documents into one PDF, with your cover letter on top.
 Finally, it’s always a good idea to have someone else read through your cover letter before you send it off, as outside feedback can help you edit it down until it’s just right.